 - liquid of 1 15-oz can chickpeas about ⅔ cup, chilled

 - ½ cup sugar

-- ½ tbsp arrowroot starch or cream of tartar
+- ½ tablespoon arrowroot starch or cream of tartar

 - ¼ cup coconut oil melted

-- 2 tbsp maple syrup or honey if not vegan
+- 2 tablespoon maple syrup or honey if not vegan

 - 8 graham crackers crushed